-The kind that launches the specified Pod once (or regularly on a schedule in case of CronJob) and monitors the result of its execution.
+The kinds that launch the specified Pod once (or regularly on a schedule in case of CronJob) and monitor the result of its execution.

 A virtual kind for publishing an application as a network service, which also implements load balancing between application Pods.

 K8s is not limited only by its basic functionality, but can also be extended with Custom Resource Definitions (CRD).
 CRD allows us to inject or even “invent” new custom kinds in addition to out-of-the-box ones.